Diner Dash and the Angry Black Women

-My review of Wedding Dash focuses on gender issues in the game, which I don’t have with Diner Dash.
+My review of Wedding Dash focuses on gender issues in the game, which I don’t have with Diner Dash, mostly given how much time I’m spending trying to figure out whether the bingo for cash app legit.
 Though DD has its own weird issues — not enough to make me really angry, mind you, but enough that they ping me every time I play.

 Diner Dash is a flash-based puzzle game where you play Flo, a restaurant owner.
 In order to succeed in business, she must keep her diner running smoothly by seating guests and serving them well.
 There are several different types of customers, and each poses their own challenge.
 The default customer is a white woman who eats and loses patience at an average rate.
 All of the other customers can basically be measured against them.
 Other types include Senior Citizens (old white men) who are very patient but eat slow and hold everything up, Bookworms, who are just like the seniors but are less tolerant of noise around them, Families with crying babies, and impatient, fast-eating Businessmen (who, after Diner Dash 1, start yakking away on cell phones and pissing off everyone around them).
 And then there are the Businesswomen.